 - One or more paraxial cuts can be created from each segment in the curve

-- Properties that allow to easily control the curved line information, points on curve, paraxial distance, paraxial line length, colors and more
+- Properties to easily control the curved line information, points on curve, paraxial distance, paraxial line length, colors, and more

 - Export and save generated images

-The Curved MPR feature is also supported by the LEADTOOLS Medical Image Viewer Control which allows developers to seamlessly add this feature into their applications.
-The Medical Viewer control provides interactive tools to draw the curved line, move the panoramic points, generate the panoramic images, auto create paraxial lines and generate paraxial images.
-The resulting images can be used with image analysis tools such as window level, alpha, pan, rulers, scroll and zoom.
-It also provides the tools to perform image processing and annotations.
+The Curved MPR feature is also supported by the LEADTOOLS Medical Image Viewer Control so that developers can seamlessly add curved MPR into their applications.
+The resulting images can be used with interactive image analysis tools such as window level, alpha, pan, rulers, scroll, and zoom.
+The DICOM viewer control also provides tools to perform image processing and annotation.

-3D volume slabs are special implementations of clipping planes and can be used from any of the six boundary box planes to “cut away” superficial structures to visualize anatomic structures and pathologic conditions within the volume.
-For example, one can hide the abdominal wall while investigating internal organs such as the heart or lungs.
+3D volume slabs are special implementations of clipping planes and can be used from any of the six boundary box planes to “cut away” superficial structures to visualize anatomic structures and pathologic conditions within a volume.
+For example, users can hide the abdominal wall while investigating internal organs.
 Crop Box and Crop Slab can be implemented using this feature.

 The LEADTOOLS Medical 3D SDK provides interactive slab manipulation from 2D orthogonal MPR planes.
 When the 3D volume slab feature is enabled, the LEADTOOLS Medical Image Viewer Control can display slab boundaries as rectangles with dotted lines on each 2D MPR (axial, coronal and sagittal) plane.
 Using the mouse, users can adjust the clipping planes by dragging the dotted line.

-The cut-plane feature of the LEADTOOLS Medical 3D SDK allows the user to generate a slice that results from virtually cutting through a stack of images.
-A double cut-plane consists of two cut-lines (Cross-section Cut-line) that are perpendicular to each other.
-This allows users to evaluate an anatomy of interest by looking at the perpendicular slice of an object from all directions.
+The cut-plane feature of the LEADTOOLS Medical 3D library generates a slice that results from virtually cutting through a stack of images.
+A double cut-plane consists of two cut-lines (Cross-section and Cut-line) that are perpendicular to each other.
+Users can evaluate an anatomy of interest by looking at the perpendicular slice of an object from all directions.

-Developers can programmatically set the cut-line, center of rotation of the cut-line, and slice thickness on any arbitrary position in the volume stack.
+Developers can programmatically set the cut-line, the center of rotation of the cut-line, and the slice thickness on any arbitrary position in the volume stack.
 In addition, the LEADTOOLS Medical Image Viewer Control implements interactive single and double cut-lines.
-With the LEADTOOLS Medical Image Viewer control, users can interactively move and rotate cut-lines using the built-in handles and can select the slice thickness to view a thick MIP slab.
+With the LEADTOOLS Medical Image Viewer control, users can interactively move and rotate cut-lines, using the built-in handles, and can select the slice thickness to view a thick MIP slab.